clxxiii/old-blog-site/README.md

 # or start the server and open the app in a new browser tab
 pnpm run dev -- --open

 ```

+If you're adding new articles, you have to run `pnpm run refresh` before every push (I wish I didn't have to do this but I do)

 ## Building